Unfortunately, we are unable to play the video at this time.

 Don’t forget your swimming costume - or your skis!
 Sochi’s unique subtropical climate and late April date mean that, in theory, it’s possible for visitors in town for the Grand Prix to be able to both swim in the sea and go skiing in the mountains.
 Typically the water is warm enough to take a dip between April and October, whilst the skiing season runs between October and May.

 It’s worth noting that foreign citizens are required to have a visa to enter the Russian Federation, although a visa is not needed for the tourists from the countries with which the Russian Federation has established a visa-free entry agreement.
-See the Visa/Passport requirements link at the top of the page for more information.

 Where to go?